Entries in grey refer to aviation and world events not specific to women.

 Born Amélie Hedwig Beese, September 13, 1886.

 On this day, Melli and her instructor, Norwegian Robert Thelen, make a flight.
 Due to mechanical failure the plane crashes, Melli breaks her foot.
-Her sister, Hertha von Grienberger, witnesses the accident and begs her sister to give up her dream of flying.
+Her sister, Hertha von Grienberger, witnesses the accident and begs her sister to give up flying.
 Her father dies shortly afterwards of a heart attack.
 Beese is filled with grief, but due to an inheritance, now has the money to learn how to fly.
-However, she will have difficulty finding a new instructor, as Thelen will no longer teach her.
+However, she has difficulty finding a new instructor, as Thelen will no longer teach her.

 Belgian.